College and Career Center » Community Colleges

 Certificate Programs

-Students interested in obtaining career training without committing to several years of school can earn a Certificate of Achievement in a shorter period of time.
+Students interested in obtaining career training without committing to several years of school can earn a Certificate of Achievement in a shorter period.
 Certificate programs are designed for students interested in career training that leads to a specialized career field.
-Students who earn certificates can earn more money than someone who simply holds a high school diploma.
-Programs vary in length and generally require less than 2 years of full-time study to complete.
-Successful completion of certificates is notated on official college transcripts.
+Students with certificates can earn more money than those with high school diplomas.
+Programs vary in length and generally require less than 2 years of full-time study.
+Successful completion of certificates is noted on official college transcripts.
 There is no limit to the number of certificates a student can earn.

 Career Program Degrees (AA/AS)

-These programs are designed to provide better-rounded career training than in a certificate program and typically require 1½ to 3 years to complete.
-Career degrees include requirements for a major, which are specialized occupational courses, and general education courses that broaden a student’s understanding of self and the surrounding world.
+These programs are designed to provide better-rounded career training than a certificate program and typically require 1½ to 3 years to complete.
+Career degrees include requirements for significant, specialized occupational courses, and general education courses that broaden a student’s understanding of self and the world.
 Some units/credits in career programs may transfer to 4-year colleges and universities and may fulfill lower-division requirements.

 APPLICATION PROCESS

-- Research programs and colleges at different community colleges to find the right one for you.
-Go to Explore Colleges
+1. Research programs at different community colleges to find the right one for you.
+Go to Explore Colleges.

-- Submit FAFSA or CADAA (Add community colleges your are considering)
+2. Submit FAFSA or CADAA (Add the community colleges you are considering)

-- Create an account with CA community colleges (CCC) if you don't have one yet.
+2. Create an account with the CA community colleges (CCC) if you don't have one yet.

 After the application:

-- Register for classes: Check your portal for your assigned registration date.
-Plan your schedule in advanced and have alternative courses in case the ones you want are filled.
+• Register for classes: Check your portal for your assigned registration date.
+Plan your schedule and have alternative courses in case the ones you want are filled.